mayconfmelo/min-manual/docs/manual.typ

 = Extract Command

-Allows the extraction of a code structure, usually functions, to illustrate and enrich the documentation examples.
-It is important to note that, for this command to work, it must have access to the source code that contains the structure in question through `#read` if it is inside a file; otherwise its not possible to get the code.
+Allows the extraction of code structures, usually functions, directly from the source code to illustrate and enrich the documentation examples.
+It is important to note that, for this command to work, it must have access to the source code that contains the structure in question as a string, this can be done by `#read` the source code file.

 ```typm